samthosiac/First-Year-Comp-E-Business-Analytics-Projects/README.md

 # First-Year-Comp-E-Business-Analytics-Projects
-All about improving and getting the skills for my first internship.
+All about improving and getting the skills for opportunities